 During 2023, thanks to a third US CMS Software and Computing R&D for HL-LHC award, our postdoc Ruchi Chudasma, worked on end-to-end deep learning reconstruction, integration and benchmarking with heterogeneous computing using Fermilab and NERSC Perlmutter resources.
 She has successfully carried out the project and presented results at CHEP 2023.

-During 2020 – 2021, thanks to a US CMS Software and Computing R&D for the HL-LHC award, our postdoc, Davide di Croce, will carry out a program of integration and benchmarking of the end-to-end deep learning in CMS on heterogeneous computing.
-This project will both make latest machine learning reconstruction advancements accessible to the full collaboration and investigate optimized inference and training on heterogeneous computing for HL-LHC.
-This project will build on an earlier GSoC 2020 project on “End-to-End Deep Learning Reconstruction for the CMS Experiment”
+During 2020 – 2022, thanks to two US CMS Software and Computing R&D for the HL-LHC awards, our postdoc, Davide di Croce, carried out a program of integration and benchmarking of the end-to-end deep learning in CMS on heterogeneous computing.
+This project both made latest machine learning reconstruction advancements accessible to the full collaboration and investigated optimized inference and training on heterogeneous computing for HL-LHC.
+This project built on an earlier GSoC 2020 project on “End-to-End Deep Learning Reconstruction for the CMS Experiment”

 I worked on further expanding the machine learning applications at the LPC, including end-to-end learning, Higgs to fermions and detector upgrades.
 This work built upon latest results in rare Higgs decays into di-muons and End-To-End Deep Learning for Event Classification in combining the latest machine learning algorithms directly with low-level detector data.
 Additionally, I have worked on the High Luminosity Large Hadron Collier (HL-LHC) Phase II upgrade to the CMS trigger with advanced machine learning applications for real-time event selection.